New Cold Spring shop stocks ‘modern vintage’

 Goulet says she aims for affordability.
 Teenagers are welcome, along with those who may be more vintage than the vintage on hand.
 “If a piece is rare, it might have a higher price point, but most are under $50,” she says.

 Poor George is open from noon to 6 p.m.
 Wednesday and Thursday, from 10 a.m. to 6 p.m. on Friday and Saturday and from 11 a.m. to 6 p.m. on Sunday.
 See facebook.com/poorgeorgevintage.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.